By: Jane McCallion, CloudPro

 Georg Pilartz, head of IT infrastructure services for Siemens, said: "SmartStorage is one of our largest digitalisation initiatives within Siemens... user experience, security, storage choice flexibility and large scale deployment were critical requirements for this project."

-"Syncplicity was the company that best fulfilled these requirements.
+"Syncplicity by Axway was the company that best fulfilled these requirements.
 We are able to give our employees the EFSS solution they need while at the same time realising significant cost savings by modernising the underlying IT infrastructure," he added.